Towards the end of September it was announced by the coalition government that they would not be proceeding with proposed reforms of cohabitation law.

 At the moment couples who are separating after a period of cohabitation and those entering into cohabitation do not have the same rights in law as those couples who have married or entered into a civil partnership.

-“There is a stark contrast in dealing with a Divorce or Civil Partnership Dissolution and a relationship breakdown where the parties simply cohabited” says Senior Partner Valerie Wormald.
-“It is estimated that approximately 4 million couples do not marry or enter into a civil partnership and these are the couples most at risk.
+“There is a stark contrast in dealing with a Divorce or Civil Partnership Dissolution and a relationship breakdown where the parties simply cohabited” says Senior personal injury lawyer Valerie Wormald.
+Further, “it is estimated that approximately 4 million couples do not marry or enter into a civil partnership and these are the couples most at risk.
 Cohabiting couples have to rely on very complex areas of land law if a dispute arises in relation to property.
 Such a process can take a long time to resolve, increase tension between the parties and their children and can be very expensive”.

 Many family law practitioners have welcomed the judgment of Kernott v Jones which was handed down by the Supreme Court yesterday as it goes some way to clarifying the legal position.